expo/create-react-native-app/react-native-scripts/template/README.md

 If this works, but you're still unable to load your app by scanning the QR code, please open an issue on the [Create React Native App repository](https://github.com/react-community/create-react-native-app) with details about these steps and any other error messages you may have received.

 If you're not able to load the `http` URL in your phone's web browser, try using the tethering/mobile hotspot feature on your phone (beware of data usage, though), connecting your computer to that WiFi network, and restarting the packager.

+### iOS Simulator won't open

+If you're on a Mac, there are a few errors that users sometimes see when attempting to `npm run ios`:

+* "non-zero exit code: 107"
+* "You may need to install Xcode" but it is already installed
+* and others

+There are a few steps you may want to take to troubleshoot these kinds of errors:

+1. Make sure Xcode is installed and open it to accept the license agreement if it prompts you.
+You can install it from the Mac App Store.
+2. Open Xcode's Preferences, the Locations tab, and make sure that the `Command Line Tools` menu option is set to something.
+Sometimes when the CLI tools are first installed by Homebrew this option is left blank, which can prevent Apple utilities from finding the simulator.
+Make sure to re-run `npm/yarn run ios` after doing so.
+3. If that doesn't work, open the Simulator, and under the app menu select `Reset Contents and Settings...`.
+After that has finished, quit the Simulator, and re-run `npm/yarn run ios`.